stephenlb/pubnub-mcp-server/resources/pubnub_concepts.md

 Any channel can handle an **unlimited number of messages** that are published to it.
 However, a channel can only retain a total of **100 messages** for short term retrieval.
 A channel acts as a FIFO queue (first in, first out) and as new messages are published, old messages are popped off.

 ---

-## Understanding the PubNub Subscribe Long Poll Mechanism

-### What is Subscribe Long Polling?

-When a client subscribes to a channel using PubNub, it establishes a long-lived HTTP connection to listen for messages.
-This process, called **long polling**, works as follows:

-1. PubNub SDK sends a request to the PubNub network with a list of channels to subscribe.
-2. The request remains open